AlanMasciangelo/flight-attendant/README.md

 ## Try it out

-I wanted to use the official ElasticSearch client jar for convencience.
+I wanted to use the official ElasticSearch client jar for convenience.
 Clone the repository and build a fat jar to use as a java agent :

 ```sh
 ./gradlew shadowJar